koenvervloesem/snipskit/README.rst

 .. warning:: SnipsKit is currently alpha software.
 Anything may change at any time.
 The public API should not be considered stable.

+.. note:: This project is not in any way affiliated to the company Snips.

 .. inclusion-marker-end-intro

 *******************